 Each day you will be bombarded with a million questions about what you do.
 The first few days at your new job might be challenging, but show your manager that you are coachable, paying attention, and willing to learn.

 Thoroughness and patience are essential

-While job hunting, it can sometimes feel like juggling various tasks at once.
+While job hunting, it can sometimes feel like juggling various tasks simultaneously.
 To impress a prospective employer, you must pay attention to many things.
-Make sure you look carefully for typos before submitting a job application online or sending a thank-you note.
-Check to make sure the company’s name and hiring manager are spelled correctly.
+Check carefully for typos before submitting a job application online or sending a thank-you note.
+Check to ensure the company’s name and hiring manager are spelled correctly.

 Rather than telling, show

 Taking action is much more valuable than merely talking.
 Follow this principle whenever you deal with people at work.
-It would be better for you to show management what you can do rather than brag about everything you can accomplish.
+You should show management what you can do rather than brag about everything you can accomplish.

 Success in an organization depends on effective communication among employees.
 You aren’t doing all you should by not reporting to your manager regularly.
-Communicating proactively and informing them when tasks are done will lead to more productivity and efficiency.
+Communicating proactively and informing them when tasks are done will increase productivity and efficiency.

 To achieve your goals, set goals

 The bottom line is that you are not being paid for ‘working hard’ or ‘staying busy.’
-Your employer cares about how well you contribute to the company’s overall mission, both short-term and long-term.
-Remember that you’re paid to accomplish defined career goals that have a significant impact on the company’s performance as a whole.
+Your employer cares about how well you contribute to the company’s overall short-term and long-term mission.
+Remember that you’re paid to accomplish defined career goals that significantly impact the company’s performance as a whole.
 Regardless of where you are on the corporate ladder, this mindset will help you succeed in your career.